Share this post:

 Thankfully the essential prep can be done no matter the type of interview.
 This includes the basic set of information you must gather before an interview that can help you prepare.
 The “what, when, and where” of a job interview includes:

-This second tier of information needed to prepare for a job interview is all about “who” you’ll be interviewing with and the first impression you’ll be leaving them with.
+Another essential tier of information you must cover while preparing for a job interview is “who” you’ll be interviewing with and the first impression you’ll be leaving them with.

 Having some background information on the company you’re interviewing for can demonstrate your interest in their growth and success.
 More importantly, you can impress potential employers with information or ideas on how you personally could bring or make big changes to their business.

-Doing some brief research on their mission and culture may even provide you with your own interview questions to be answered.
-Ask questions that will make you feel confident you’re making the best decision if you get a job offer and choose to accept.
+Doing some brief research on their mission and culture may even provide you with your own interview questions for the hiring manager.
+Focus on asking about aspects that will make you feel confident you’re making the best decision if you get a job offer and choose to accept.

-A resume is a good start as far as interview prep goes, but go the extra mile and bring a list of references, your portfolio, and a notebook for questions or feedback.
+A well-crafted resume is a good start as far as how to prep for a job interview goes, but go the extra mile and bring a list of references, your portfolio, and a notebook for questions or feedback.
 A bottle of water or a mint may also come in handy for comfort.

 Make a first impression where you’re at your most comfortable, but without lacking professionalism.